The world is on fire.. Technology enters the battle

 forests, hundreds of deaths and injuries, and the displacement of thousands of

 people from their homes and homes.
-A bleak future for humanity During the past few days, the

 International Panel on Climate Change issued its sixth annual report on global

 climate change, and the details provided by the report are serious and bleak.
-The report stated that regardless

 of the current adaptation and risk mitigation strategies, many of the negative